 3. Fit as close as possible to the outlet.
 Any pipework between the TMV and the tap is a dead leg containing warm water — ideal conditions for bacterial growth.
 Short runs from valve to outlet minimise this risk.

 The distance rule: pipe from TMV outlet to tap should be as short as possible.
 Not "under 12m", not "over 12m" — as short as possible.
-The workbook's specific phrasing.
+The course material's specific phrasing.

 Scalding prevention